 How do you make and implement a preventive maintenance schedule?

 Creating a preventive maintenance schedule can take time, but it could be one of the best long-term investments you make.
-The key is to identify the optimum maintenance interval for each asset.
-That enables you to maximize your resources while reducing the costs and downtime associated with going from one crisis to the next.
+The key is to identify the optimum maintenance interval for each asset, enabling you to maximize your resources while reducing the costs and downtime associated with going from one crisis to the next.

 Step 1: Create an inventory of your assets